Cosby5/All-My-Stars/README.md

 ## Python

+- [BirthT/BeltPrinterSlicing](https://github.com/BirthT/BeltPrinterSlicing) - This is a plugin for using a belt printer with the latest Cura.
 - [dvingerh/PyInstaStories](https://github.com/dvingerh/PyInstaStories) - Python script to download Instagram stories from Instagram users.
 - [uav4geo/LibreTranslate](https://github.com/uav4geo/LibreTranslate) - Free and Open Source Machine Translation API.
 100% self-hosted, no limits, no ties to proprietary services.
 Built on top of Argos Translate.
 - [ChibaniMohamed/Polaris](https://github.com/ChibaniMohamed/Polaris) - Polaris is a Face recognition attendance system .